Lagrangian antisurgery: Introduction

 \subsection{Lagrangian antisurgery}

 Let now $L \subset M$ be a Lagrangian submanifold containing an embedded copy of $S^k \times D^{n-k}$.
 It is natural to ask if the manifold $L'$ obtained by $k$-surgery on $L$ can again be embedded or immersed into $M$ as a Lagrangian submanifold.
-The answer to a strong version of this question is certainly negative: For example, a closed orientable manifold $L$ that can be embedded in $\mathbb C^n$ must have Euler characteristic $\chi(L) = 0$.
-However, $k$-surgery changes the Euler characteristic according to $\chi(L') = \chi(L) + (-1)^{k+1} + (-1)^{n-k-1}$ and hence does not preserve its vanishing if $n$ is even.
+The answer to a sufficiently strong version of this question is certainly negative: For example, a closed orientable manifold $L$ that can be embedded in $\mathbb C^n$ must have Euler characteristic $\chi(L) = 0$.
+However, $k$-surgery changes the Euler characteristic according to $\chi(L') = \chi(L) + (-1)^{k+1} + (-1)^{n-k-1}$, and hence does not preserve its vanishing if $n$ is even.
 So in this case no result of a single $k$-surgery on $L$ admits a Lagrangian embedding into $\mathbb C^n$.

 In this paper we will describe a construction which implements $k$-surgery for Lagrangian submanifolds under certain conditions.
-Let $L \subset M$ be a Lagrangian submanifold containing an embedding $\varphi: S^k \times D^{n-k} \to L$ together with an \emph{isotropic surgery disc} $D$, that is, an embedded isotropic disc $D \subset M$ intersecting $L$ cleanly along $S = \varphi(S^k \times \{0\})$ and otherwise disjoint from $L$ (this terminology is borrowed from \cite{DimRizell--LegAmbSurg}).
+Let $L \subset M$ be a Lagrangian submanifold containing an embedding $\varphi: S^k \times D^{n-k} \to L$ together with an \emph{isotropic surgery disc} $D$, that is, an embedded isotropic $(k+1)$-disc $D \subset M$ intersecting $L$ cleanly along $S = \varphi(S^k \times \{0\})$ and otherwise disjoint from $L$ (this terminology is borrowed from \cite{DimRizell--LegAmbSurg}).

-\begin{thm} The manifold $L'$ obtained by $k$-surgery on $L$ with respect to the embedding $\varphi: S^k \times D^{n-k} \to L$ admits a Lagrangian immersion $L' \to M$ whose image agrees with $L$ outside an arbitrarily small neighbourhood of $D$, and such that in this neighbourhood it has exactly one transverse double point.
-Moreover, there exists an immersed Lagrangian cobordism $ V: L' \leadsto L$ given by a Lagrangian immersion of the trace of the $k$-surgery into $T^*\mathbb R \times M$ . \end{thm}
+\begin{thm} The manifold $L'$ obtained by $k$-surgery on $L$ with respect to the embedding $\varphi: S^k \times D^{n-k} \to L$ admits a Lagrangian immersion $L' \to M$ whose image agrees with $L$ outside of an arbitrarily small neighbourhood of $D$, and such that in this neighbourhood it has exactly one transverse double point.
+Moreover, there exists an immersed Lagrangian cobordism $ V: L' \leadsto L$ given by a Lagrangian immersion of the trace of the $k$-surgery into $T^*\mathbb R \times M$, whose singular locus is a 1-dimensional family of double points along the end corresponding to $L'$. \end{thm}